t-hamon/Arc_Prize_2025_TH/README.md

 The detected transformations are then listed in the "transformation_catalog" via the create_transformation_catalog.ipynb script.

-Two notebooks were then created to attempt solutions:
+"analysis_transformations.ipynb" was created to attempt solutions
-- analysis_transformations.ipynb
-- analysis_transformations2.ipynb

 The data is then listed as follows: